Hitch Cargo Carrier

 Weight

 The weight of the hitch cargo carrier also has a lot of weight regarding rattle and noise.
-The lighter the carried, the more likely it is to produce rattle and created discomfort while driving.
+The lighter the carried, the more likely it is to produce rattle and discomfort while driving.
 At the same time, the extra weight of a carrier does not exclude rattle, and it may be seen in most current designs.
 Of course, there are a few reliable anti-rattle designs on the market, but all of them need to be chosen according to the design of the hitch carrier.

 Weight Capacity